gunjounoame/py-unicode/README.md

 ```
 This causes the unicode character with the code `3c9`(ω) to be copied to your clipboard.

-Alternatively, Windows users can use the batch file included in the repository.

 ## Release History

 * 1.0.0